 The North Charleston Performing Arts Center is a 2,300 seat proscenium theater.
 Since its opening in 1999, the PAC has hosted a variety of events and is home to the Lowcountry’s Best of Broadway series, as well as the North Charleston POPS!

 For many lowcountry families, seeing the Nutcracker is a beloved, annual tradition.
-This touring Russian troupe brings a vibrant rendition of the classic ballet favorite.
-In this version, the Clara-like character is named Masha and is guided by the Ballet’s exclusive Dove of Peace to the Land of Peace and Harmony.
+This touring troupe brings a vibrant rendition of the classic ballet favorite to Charleston.